Nuclear Power in Japan

 Import/export balance: Zero imports and exports.*

-* The fossil fuels used to generate in excess of 70% of Japan's electricity are imported.
+* The fossil fuels used to generate about 70% of Japan's electricity are imported.

 Despite being the only country to have suffered the devastating effects of nuclear weapons in wartime, with over 100,000 deaths, Japan embraced the peaceful use of nuclear technology to provide a substantial portion of its electricity.
 However, following the tsunami which killed 19,000 people and which triggered the Fukushima nuclear accident (which killed no-one) in March 2011, public sentiment shifted markedly so that there were widespread public protests calling for nuclear power to be abandoned.
 The balance between this populist sentiment and the continuation of reliable and affordable electricity supplies is being worked out politically.